 Let’s see a few examples on how what you teach is dictated by the context:

 In context A, practicing OTs are responsible for assessing and prescribing wheelchairs.
-The educator can use the framework presented in the Introduction to the 8 steps; Step 2: Assessment and Step: 3 prescription to plan and develop
+The educator can use the framework presented in the Introduction to the 4 steps with emphasis in Step 2: Fit

 A new school of rehabilitation is starting a physiotherapy and a prosthetics and orthotics program.
 The school is interested in teaching these two professions to work together to establish a wheelchair service in the school.
-The educator will use the framework presented in the Introduction to the 8 steps for both programs and both will learn Step 6: Fitting; the physiotherapy will focus on Step 1: referral; Step 2: Assessment; Step: 3 prescription to plan and develop; and Step 7: User training while the P&O will focus on Step 4: Funding and Ordering; Step 5: Product preparation; Step 6: fitting and Step 8: Follow up.
+The educator will use the framework presented in the Introduction to the 4 steps for both programs and both will learn Step 2: Fitting; the physiotherapy will focus on Step 1: Selecting with emphasis on assessment and prescription; and Step 3: Training while the P&O will focus on the aspects regarding Funding and Ordering and Product preparation of the Step 2 and Step 4 Follow up.

-A training centre is interested in integrating more wheelchair education in a continuing education course for spinal cord injury rehabilitation.
-The educator will use the framework presented in the Introduction to the 8 steps; and Step 7: User training
+A training center is interested in integrating more wheelchair education in a continuing education course for spinal cord injury rehabilitation.
+The educator will use the framework presented in the Introduction to the 4 steps; and focus on Step 3: Training

 After you select the step you would like to teach, you will find general information about the content, and considerations for planning the course according to your context (e.g. human resources, infrastructure, equipment and tools, and documentation).
 The component also provides ideas to overcome potential challenges such as limited time, limited availability of wheelchair products, and lack of qualified trainers/providers.